microsoft/FluidFramework/ClientRequirements.md

 ## Supported Runtimes

 -   NodeJs ^20.10.0 except that we will drop support for it [when NodeJs 20 loses its upstream support on 2026-04-30](https://github.com/nodejs/release#release-schedule), and will support a newer LTS version of NodeJS (22) at least 1 year before 20 is end-of-life.
 This same policy applies to NodeJS 22 when it is end of life (2027-04-30).
+-   Modern browsers supporting the es2022 standard library.
+-   Polyfills to support additional targets:

+    -   ES2020 era major browsers, when combined with polyfills, such as via webpack (see bellow).

--   Modern browsers supporting the es2022 standard library: in response to asks we can add explicit support for using babel to polyfill to target specific standards or runtimes (meaning we can avoid/remove use of things that don't polyfill robustly, but otherwise target modern standards).
+    In response to asks we can add explicit support for polyfill based support for other standards or runtimes (meaning we can avoid/remove use of things that don't polyfill robustly, but otherwise target modern standards).

 ## Supported Tools